 The most common reason for galvanized steel to have different appearances is the chemistry of the steel pieces.
 There are two elements of steel chemistry which most strongly influence the final appearance; silicon and phosphorous.
 Both silicon and phosphorous promote coating growth, and this thicker coating is responsible for the differing appearance.

 The amount of silicon added during the steel making process to deoxidize the steel can create differences in appearance of galvanized products.
-The recommended silicon composition is either less than 0.04% or between 0.15% and 0.25%.
-Any steels not within these ranges are considered reactive steels and are expected to form zinc coatings that tend to be thicker.
+The recommended silicon composition for steel to be galvanized is either less than 0.04% or between 0.15% and 0.25%.
+Any steels not within these ranges are considered reactive steels and are expected to form thicker than average zinc coatings.

-In Figure 18, the micrograph on the left shows a regular zinc-iron alloy, while the micrograph on the right shows an irregular zinc-iron alloy.
-These clearly show the microscopic level differences that can occur due to the amount of silicon in the steel being hot-dip galvanized.
+Figure 18 shows the difference in alloy formation on steel with the recommended silicon ranges (left) and those of reactive steels (right).
+The photomicrograph clearly shows the microscopic level differences that can occur due to the amount of silicon in the steel being hot-dip galvanized.

 The Sandelin curve, as seen in Figure 19, compares the zinc coating thickness to the mass percentage of silicon in the steel.
-The area on the graph labeled “I” is called the Sandelin area and the coatings tend to be thick and dull gray as a direct result of the percentage of silicon present in the base steel.
-This area is known as the Sandelin range since Dr. Sandelin, a metallurgist, performed the experimental work to show this behavior of galvanized steel.
+The area on the graph labeled “I” is called the Sandelin range, named after the metallurgist who discovered the behavior, and the coatings tend to be thick and dull gray as a direct result of the percentage of silicon present in the base steel.
 The Sandelin area is roughly between 0.05% and 0.15% silicon.
 The area on the graph labeled “II”, which represents a steel content of greater than 0.25% silicon, shows the coating thickness increases with increased silicon content and then starts to level off at around 0.4% silicon.

-In addition to silicon, the presence of phosphorus influences the reaction between the liquid zinc and the steel, as seen in Figure 20.
+Similar to silicon, the presence of phosphorus influences the reaction between the liquid zinc and the steel.
+Figure 20 shows steel with phosphorous levels over 0.04%, which produces matte gray coating areas and ridges of rough surfaces where there is increased intermetallic growth and a thicker coating.
 Phosphorus is generally considered an impurity in steel except where its beneficial effects on machinability and resistance to atmospheric corrosion are desired.
-Some steels such as ASTM A 242 Type 1 present problems because they may contain both a high level of phosphorus and a high level of silicon.
-The presence of phosphorus generally produces smooth dull coating areas and ridges of a thicker coating where there is increased intermetallic growth.
-The end-result is a rough surface with ridges appearance.
+Some steels such as ASTM A242 Type 1 present problems because they may contain both a high level of phosphorus and a high level of silicon.

 Figure 21 is an example of products with separate galvanized pieces that have very different appearances due to the difference in steel chemistry.
-However, all of these products still have an equal amount of corrosion resistance throughout and are acceptable.
+This is often observed when connecting different types or thicknesses of steel, but can also occur on similar pieces.
+Another common place this is found is in welded areas, as the silicon content of the weld rod can influence appearance.
+Regardless of the appearance, all of these products have an equal amount of corrosion resistance and meet the specification requirements.

-A visually dull or shiny coating on a product can be caused by the different rate of cooling of a product.
+A steel part with both dull and shiny coating can also be the result of a different cooling rate.
 In Figure 22, the outer edges were cooled rapidly, which allowed free zinc or an eta layer to form on top of the intermetallic layers.
-The zinc in the center of the product that would have formed the eta layer was consumed in the reaction with the iron after the part was removed from the galvanizing kettle and formed an intermetallic layer that gives the dull gray look.
-Eventually as the product weathers, the differences in appearance will disappear and it will become a dull gray color throughout.
+The zinc in the center of the product remained above 550 F longer, thus the metallurgical reaction between zinc and iron continued consuming the free zinc layer, which gives the matte gray look.
+Eventually, as the product weathers, the differences in appearance will become less noticeable and/or disappear and the piece will become a uniform, matte gray throughout.